MHS-D/leave-management-system/README.md

 ## 🧾 Project Overview

-This is a demo Laravel-based dashboard-style backend system designed to manage employee leave requests.
+This is a demo Laravel9-based dashboard-style backend system designed to manage employee leave requests.
 It allows employees to submit leave requests and enables admins/managers to review, approve, or reject them.

 ---